EMI-Group/evox/README.md

 ## Overview

-EvoX is a distributed, GPU-accelerated evolutionary computation framework designed to address the challenges of large-scale complex systems.
-It will soon provide comprehensive support for **N specialized modules**, such as evolutionary reinforcement learning, multi-objective optimization, combinatorial optimization, and neuroevolution, etc.

-EvoX offers a comprehensive suite of **50+ Evolutionary Algorithms (EAs)** and a wide range of **100+ Benchmark Problems/Environments**, all benefiting from distributed GPU-acceleration.
+EvoX is a distributed, GPU-accelerated evolutionary computation framework designed to tackle the challenges of large-scale complex systems.
+It will soon  support for **N specialized modules**, including evolutionary reinforcement learning, genetic programming, multi-objective optimization, combinatorial optimization, and neuroevolution, etc. EvoX offers a comprehensive suite of **50+ Evolutionary Algorithms (EAs)** and a wide range of **100+ Benchmark Problems/Environments**, all benefiting from distributed GPU-acceleration.
 It facilitates efficient exploration of complex optimization landscapes, effective tackling of black-box optimization challenges, and deep dives into neuroevolution.
 With a foundation in functional programming and hierarchical state management, EvoX offers a user-friendly and modular experience.
 For more details, please refer to our [Paper](https://arxiv.org/abs/2301.12457) and [Documentation](https://evox.readthedocs.io/en/latest/) / [文档](https://evox.readthedocs.io/zh/latest/).

 ## Key Features